PEO vs payroll service: definition, differences, similarities, benefits, and drawbacks

 Reduced liability means PEO shares legal and compliance responsibilities, like payroll taxes and compliance audits, which lowers the risk exposure of the client company.

-The PEO assumes employer-related legal responsibilities because of the co-employment agreement with the client company.
-This includes staying up-to-date with employment regulations for handling payroll tax compliance, employee categorization, and workers’ compensation coverage.
-PEOs help lower the risk of fines, legal action, or audits by managing these complex labor areas with professional guidance.
-They also handle unemployment claims like discrimination or wrongful termination, such as EPLI (Employment Practices Liability Insurance), which greatly reduces a business’s financial and legal risk.
+Because of the co-employment agreement, the PEO assumes employer-related legal responsibilities - payroll tax compliance, employee classification, and workers' compensation coverage.
+This lowers the risk of fines, legal action, or audits.
+PEOs also handle unemployment claims and employment practices issues through EPLI (Employment Practices Liability Insurance), which greatly reduces a business's financial and legal exposure.

 What are the benefits of payroll service?